ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/_review.md

     - questions:
         question: >
-            I can you specify separate brains for seperate characters within my game?
+            I can specify separate brains for separate characters within my game?
         answers:
             - Yes
             - No
         correct_answer: 1
         explanation: >
             Yes we can.
-Refer to "Training the Model", where _BossBattle separation.yaml_ is mentioned, which shows how we might have separate braings for each character in our game.
-One for the Paladin and another for the Vampire.
+Refer to "Training the Model", where _BossBattle separation.yaml_ is mentioned, which shows how we might have separate brains for each character in our game.
+One for the 'Paladin' and another for the 'Vampire'.

     - questions:
         question: >